loadmill/loadmill-docs/README.md

 ## How can I get more credit to run tests?
 If you’re one of our closed beta users (or want to be) we can perhaps get you some more credit.
 Please contact [admin@loadmill.com](mailto:admin@loadmill.com).

 ## I am getting an error like “Request has been terminated ...
-Origin is not allowed by Access-Control-Allow-Origin ... etc.”, WTF?
+Origin is not allowed by Access-Control-Allow-Origin”, WTF?

 Well, odds are you haven’t enabled CORS for our domain in your app’s server.
 Please follow [these instructions](testing-with-cors.html).